jihok/scream-analytics/README.md

 Utils:

 - index
-  currently used for fetching any external data
+  currently used for fetching any external data (gecko, ftmscan)
 - Market
-  here you'll find utility functions for market data (formatting, transforming) and types related to markets -- we have an interface for each Market query to ensure full type safety.
+  utility functions for market data (formatting, transforming) and types related to markets -- we have an interface for each Market query to ensure full type safety.
+- Account
+  utility functions for Account data (transforms, health score comput) and types related to Account